 I have seen how therapy can lead to positive change and I feel privileged to work with people as they strive towards happier, healthier, and more meaningful lives.

 Kate’s specialties include: Depression, Anxiety, trauma, grief and loss, relationship and life transitions.
 She has specialized training in Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT), and often incorporates mindfulness and experiential approaches into treatment.

 Currently, she is an in-network provider with CareFirst BCBS and Tricare Select and an out-of-network provider with other insurance and offers daytime and evening hours.

 Ihsan is a Licensed Clinical Social Worker (LCSW) with over 15 years of experience providing counseling to adolescents, young adults, adults, and couples, in both private practice and in substance abuse programs.
 He specializes in working with individuals and families dealing with addiction, trauma, grief and loss, depression and anxiety.

 Ihsan has specialized training in family therapy and crisis intervention.
 He enjoys working with all types of personalities and will work collaboratively with you to help you solve challenging problems and overcome stressful family situations.

-Kelly is the kind voice you hear when you call to make an appointment with Dr. Rizwan.
-You can reach her at 703-388-6943 or email her the button below.
+Kelly is the kind voice you hear when you call to make an appointment.
+You can reach her at 703-569-1300 (10am-5pm Monday-Friday) or email her the button below.